- SUPPORT US

 The early years of the children’s lives are protected by loving, capable teachers who view the educational experience through a qualitative, as well as quantitative, lens.
 Such teaching practices call forth the best in our students, rather than fill them with facts for tests.

-Over the course of the eight grades, our students build a solid portfolio from the mastery of quadratic equations in math to a close study of the relationship between plank alkaloids and proteins in organic chemistry.
+Over the course of the eight grades, our students build a solid portfolio ranging from the mastery of quadratic equations in math to a close study of the relationship between plank alkaloids and proteins in organic chemistry.

 Our graduates are ready to excel academically and socially in the environment of their choosing.